Alenaak/Ads-Implementation-Android/README.md

 </application>
    ```

-4.For each ad, provide the respective unit ID.
+4. For each ad, provide the respective unit ID.
 You can replace the test unit IDs with your own production unit IDs when setting up the ads in the app.

-5.Build and run the application on a physical device or emulator.
+5. Build and run the application on a physical device or emulator.

 ## **Contact**